 Easy and make-ahead company worthy food is hard to come by.
-And although lasagna has always been my go-to, I can’t make it every single time I have people coming for dinner (especially when it’s the same people).
+And although my Lasagna recipe has always been my go-to, I can’t make it every single time I have people coming for dinner (especially when it’s the same people).
 That’s why I love this One-Pan Plum Glazed Pork Chop recipe!
 It’s quick, simple, delicious and can be made ahead or within 30 minutes.

 I have made that mistake; trying to make a fancy, complicated dinner the same night I was having company.
 It happened not too long after we moved into our house, about 15 years ago.
-While trying to play amazing hostess (which I am clearly not) to some of my husband’s family, I attempted to make this fancy rib roast meal out of some woman’s magazine.
+While trying to play amazing hostess (which I am clearly not) to some of my husband’s family, I attempted to make this fancy rib roast meal out of some womens’ magazine.
 Not only did I make it right before they were coming over, I had never made it before that night.
 Lesson learned.

 You have to step it up a notch when you have company and I honestly find that a little stressful.
 I love this recipe because it can be made ahead (and even frozen) or made right after work (in under 30 minutes) and the bonus is that it’s completely company worthy!
 This is one pan plum pork is one of my favorite easy pork chop recipes and I have been making it for years, although I’ve changed it somewhat along the way.

 It’s hard to whip up a fancy meal when you already have people at your house.
 You want to visit, you are trying to do other things and I don’t know about you, but personally, I don’t tend to perform well under any kind of pressure.
-I much prefer to cook ahead and this is one of my favorite one-pot stove top pork chops recipes for that very reason.
+I much prefer to cook ahead and this is one of my favorite one-pot boneless pork recipes for that very reason.

 The microwave is not your dinner party friend: